Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Creepy Crawlies.md

 **Looking at a variety of small creatures that you can find in your garden** - Insects, worms, bugs and more: what lives in your garden?
 Get up close and personal and see for yourself!

-Last initially checked on 2022-01-28 by Sian Boughton (seb216@cam.ac.uk) and double-checked on 2022-02-27 by Andrew Sellek (ads79@cam.ac.uk)
+Last initially checked on 2023-02-10 by Amy Migunda (aom36@cam.ac.uk) and double-checked on 2022-02-27 by Andrew Sellek (ads79@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->